verdaio/saas202519/MCP-SETUP-GUIDE.md

 - "List my GitHub repositories"
 - "What files are in this project?" (filesystem)
 - "Query the users table" (if Postgres configured)

 ---

+## 💡 Important: MCP Tokens Are for Development Only

+**What MCP tokens are:**
+- Used by Claude Desktop on your local machine to help you develop
+- Help Claude read your repos, check Stripe data, query databases
+- Only used during development, never in production

+**What they're NOT:**
+- NOT your application's production credentials
+- NOT used by your deployed SaaS application
+- NOT required for Claude to write code or create plans

+**Most solo developers can use shared tokens** (the Quick Setup above) since these are just development helpers.

+---